Proverbs 12

 Reckless words wound like swords, but wise speech brings healing.

-18 There is one who speaks rashly like the piercing of a sword, but the tongue of the wise heals.
+18 Speaking rashly is like a piercing sword, but the tongue of the wise brings healing.

 Proverbs 12:19

-19 Truth’s lips will be established forever, but a lying tongue is only momentary.
+19 Truthful lips endure forever, but a lying tongue lasts only a moment.

 Deceit is in the hearts of those who plot evil, but those who promote peace have joy.
 No harm overtakes the righteous, but the wicked have their fill of trouble.
 The LORD detests lying lips but delights in trustworthy people.
 The prudent keep knowledge to themselves, but fools broadcast folly.
 Diligent hands rule, while laziness ends in forced labor.
 Anxiety weighs down the heart, but a kind word cheers it up.
 The righteous choose friends carefully, but the way of the wicked leads them astray.
 The lazy do not roast any game, but the diligent feed on the riches of the hunt.
 The chapter closes by declaring that in the way of righteousness there is life, and along that path is immortality or no death.